Errant-4/spyro-fix/README.md

 # spyro-fix

 The Spyro Reignited trilogy runs well on Proton, except for the part where the pre-rendered cutscenes are completely skipped.
 And when you get them to play with custom proton (like the amazing Proton-GE), they will probably play in randomly selected languages.
 I thought this may be caused by the video files for the game containing a "Default" flag on every single audio track, but even when I re-encoded them with a single default track the game picked them at random.
 As such, my workaround for now is to create copies of the cutscene files with only the desired language's audio track.
-But since there are 30 video files to modify (mixed in with 40+ other non-speaking videos you have to sort through) and I might have to do it again later if I reinstall or Steam "repairs" the files, this script will make them for you automatically
+But since there are 30 video files to modify (mixed in with 40+ other non-speaking videos you have to sort through) and I might have to edit them again later if I reinstall or Steam "repairs" the files, this script will make them for you automatically

 # Instructions
  1. Confirm that you have the required packages installed: ffmpeg, mediainfo